StanH17/ECON/README.md

 ## FYI

-**This repository is for students and others wbo aim to study and review the course only.
+**This repository is for students and others who aim to study and review the course only.
 Any intention of commercial use should be prohibited.** The author of the repository welcomes you to give advice regarding optimization of the content, thanks.
 Feel free to star this project if you find it helpful. :)